 The safety and well being of all children, young people and adults at risk is of paramount importance to Chelsea FC and Foundation.
 We recognise our duty of care to all vulnerable groups and are committed to ensuring that Chelsea FC is a place that enables everyone to participate in an enjoyable safe and inclusive enviroment.

 Through the application of our policies and procedures we aim to provide a safe environment for those engaging with the Club.
-This equally applies to the safety and security of those working with and responsible for the activities involving our vulnerable groups.
+This equally applies to the safety and security of those working with and responsible for the activities involving children, young people and adults at risk.

 If you have a concern of a safeguarding nature please contact the person in charge of the activity who will refer on to the departmental safeguarding officer, or you can contact:

 Eva Bari - Head of Safeguarding Dani Taylor - Safeguarding Manager